Predator (fictional species): Culture and history

 Predators feature prominently in the folklore of certain cultures; some Latin American people refer to the species as "El Diablo que hace trofeos de los hombres" (Spanish for "The Demon who makes trophies of men"), and Jamaican superstition identifies Predators as demons from the spirit world.
 When hunting humans, Predators normally avoid certain individuals such as children and some adults if they are unarmed, though they will spare armed ones if they happen to be pregnant or sickly unless they are attacked by them.
 A human who has managed to kill a Predator or a Xenomorph in single combat or has fought alongside a Predator is usually spared by the deceased hunter's comrades and given a gift (often a rare or exotic weapon) as a sign of respect.

 A learner's first successful Alien hunt is completed with the marking of his helmet and forehead with the acidic blood of his kill.
 The hunter generally operates alone.
 Even when hunters appear in groups, they rarely perform anything that resembles teamwork.
 Predators use Aliens as prey, creating artificial gaming reserves by keeping Queens and even Facehuggers in captivity.
 It is shown in a brief scene in Aliens vs. Predator: Requiem that Predators have had prior contact with a race of creatures who resemble the "Space Jockey" in the film Alien.
 This was confirmed in the film's DVD commentary.
 Again, in the film Predators, when the group of the main protagonists enters the Predators' camp, there is a brief view of an Alien skull on the ground (as well as the lower jaw of an Alien on the helmet of the Berserker Predator).

 Language

 The script of the Predators is expressed in the films and other media through written patterns of dashes.
 These written symbols appear on the creatures' gauntlet displays, their helmets, architecture, and many other surfaces.
 The most common vocalizations of the Predators consists of a series of clicks, roars, snarls, and growls which consist of recorded vocalizations of animals such as lions, tigers, leopards, jaguars, cougars, snow leopards, black bears, grizzly bears, dolphins, alligators, camels, and elephants.
 Predators will mimic human language on occasion, and have been shown to use their helmets to understand and speak human languages; some have also learned to speak human languages, even without the use of their helmets as well.
 Author Steve Perry designed a constructed language set for the Aliens vs. Predator novel series.
+For Predator: Badlands, a consistent written and verbal language for the Predators was developed for the film by the linguist who created the Naʼvi language for the film Avatar (2009).